crewjam/certcheck/README.md

 23 */4 * * * /home/alice/certcheck/certcheck
 ```

-You may need to set up your path and environment a bit, in which case a wrapper as `scripts/certcheck.cron-example` might help.
+You may need to set up your path and environment a bit, in which case a wrapper as `examples/certcheck.cron` might help.

-See `certcheck.conf.example` for an example of the config file which should be placed in `$HOME/.certcheck.conf`.
+See `examples/certcheck.conf` for an example of the config file which should be placed in `$HOME/.certcheck.conf`.

-To check a certificate for expiration, set `check

 ```
 [cert "example.com"]